-Norms do not exist alone except for in two imaginary legal orders: the one where all is permitted and the one where all is prohibited (necessarily contradictory?).
+Norms do not exist alone except in two imaginary legal orders: one where all is permitted [Figure 5] and one where all is prohibited (necessarily contradictory?)
+[Figure 6].
 These two systems, which can be defined as 'mono-normative', are placed at the opposite extremities of a spectrum where several norms, the number of which can be comprised between two and infinity, compose each other.
-When several norms relate to each other, a normative system comes into being, and we pass from the study of the norm as the basic unit of the legal logic to the analysis of the ensembles into which norms gather.25
+When several norms relate to each other, a normative system comes into being, and we pass from the study of the norm as the basic unit of legal logic to the analysis of the ensembles into which norms gather [Figure 7].32